 Your days will be eventful; the work will be challenging, rewarding and fun.
 Your efforts will be of huge benefit to the continuation of our work and you will gain immense satisfaction from knowing that you have assisted us in helping the local communities protect and manage their precious marine resources for future generations.

 Enjoy a life changing experience, make lifelong friends and return with incredible stories and memories.

-ReefDoctor offers three different volunteer programmes, depending on the time you can give and type of experience you want to gain:
+ReefDoctor offers four different volunteer programmes, depending on the time you can give and type of experience you want to gain:

 ReefDoctor EcoDiver (3-5 weeks) – Learn to scuba dive, basic marine species identification courses, experience marine research and conservation in action.

 ReefDoctor Marine and DiveMaster Intern (6 months +) – Following the ReefDoctor Research Assistant training as above (duration ~ 3 months), interns help the core project staff with the training of other volunteers, train to PADI DiveMaster level, lead survey dives, assist in other ReefDoctor projects.
-Possibility to be invited to stay longer up to 1 year but not guaranteed as space offered each year is limited, Please ask for details.
+Possibility to be invited to stay longer, up to 1 year but not guaranteed as space offered each year is limited, Please ask for details.
 PADI Assistant Instructor certification also on offer for additional fee to all Interns after their DM certification.
 Please ask for details.